Summary

 3. Is the behavior of shippers changing in response to these modifications?

 Many shippers approach their carriers for advice about brace for the impending transition to minimize the detrimental effect of dim weight changes.
-However, they’re still contacting cubing device vendors directly to see how an automated parcel dimensioning system can support them.
+However, they’re still contacting cubing device vendors directly to see how an dim weight automation systems can support them.

 4. What kind of information does automated dimensioning equipment produce?